Munírih Khánum: Childhood and early years

 Munírih Khánum was born Fáṭimih Nahrí, the eldest child of Muhammad ʻAlí Nahrí and his wife, Zahrá of Isfahán in Isfahan.
-The Nahrí family were a prominent family in the city, and her family were one of the first Bábís of Isfahan who later became eminent Baháʼís of Persia.
+The Nahrí family was a prominent family in the city, and her family were one of the first Bábís of Isfahan who later became eminent Baháʼís of Persia.
 The family were also highly connected with high-ranking nobles and clerics of the city.
 Her maternal uncle was killed at the age of fourteen in Persia because of his religion.
 Munírih's birth came as a surprise to her parents.
-Her father was previously married and had no issue and upon his wives death, he remarried Zahrá Khánum.
+Her father was previously married and had no children.
+Upon his wife's death, he remarried Zahrá Khánum.
 Munírih's birth in 1847 did not occur until some ten years after the parents marriage, when the couple had assumed they would never have children.

 Education

-Her father was one of the first Bábís in her city of birth, and Munírih was brought up as a devout Bábí and later Baháʼí under her parents care.
+Her father was one of the first Bábís in her city of birth, and Munírih was brought up as a devout Bábí and later Baháʼí under her parents' care.
 Though it was customary not to educate girls, even of noble birth, her father had his daughter educated and she was a fine writer and poet.
-Her poetry was reported to be beautiful and she wrote many during her marriage and later years.
-Munírih was also fluent in her native Persian and also Arabic and Turkish.
-She was also well versed in Persian literature, in the works of Rumi and Nizami which she refers to in her later writings.
-According to her later memoirs her father died shortly after her eleventh birthday and she was left to the care of both her maternal and paternal extended families.
+Her poetry was reported to be beautiful and she wrote many poems during her marriage and later years.
+Munírih was fluent in her native Persian and also Arabic and Turkish.
+She was also well-versed in Persian literature, in the works of Rumi and Nizami which she referred to in her later writings.
+According to her later memoirs, her father died shortly after her eleventh birthday and she was left in the care of both her maternal and paternal extended families.